RockitBootcamp/Full-Stack-LAMP/Milestones/m3/PHP Project/Readme.md

 ### Validation

-The `Validation` class will serve as a parent class for `UsernameValidation` and `PasswordValidation`.
-You will not instantiate the `Validation` class directly, but you will instantiate the two child classes:
+The `Validator` class will serve as a parent class for `UsernameValidator` and `PasswordValidator`.
+You will not instantiate the `Validator` class directly, but you will instantiate the two child classes:

 ```php
 $usernameValidator = new UsernameValidator;